cbebe/nestjs-dependency-graph/README.md

   }
 ```

-Don't forget to update correct path to your root app.module file
+Don't forget to update the path to your root app.module file.

 ### Run